VibeCoding: How We Deploy Experiments Faster Without Cutting Corners

 Strengths:

-• Better for complex systems with many dependencies
+- Better for complex systems with many parts

 Weaknesses:

-• Can lead to over-engineering when requirements are unclear
+- Can lead to building too much when needs are unclear

-• Expensive way to discover a hypothesis is wrong
+- Expensive way to discover an idea is wrong

 VibeCoding